Autoscaling

 Vertical pod autoscaling

 Kubernetes uses the limits parameters to restrict resources allocated for each application.
 A pod exceeding the vCPU limit will trigger CPU throttling.
-A pod that has exceeded the RAM limit will be stopped.
+A pod exceeding the RAM limit will be stopped.

 If required, Vertical Pod Autoscaler allocates additional vCPU and RAM resources to pods.

-When creating a Vertical Pod Autoscaler, set the autoscaling option in the specification:
+When creating a Vertical Pod Autoscaler, set the autoscaling mode in the specification: